mango915/haliteRL/README.md

 Achievements:

+- implemented the halite environment engine in python, compatible with the openAI gym standard;
 - partially solved the resource collection task for a single ship and a single player with tabular methods;
 - implemented the multi-agent framework.